MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/limitations.md

 ### Multiple controls in single manifest file

 It is not possible to define multiple controls in a single manifest file.
-There is a workaround to achieve this, but it is not recommended until Microsoft releases a generic way.

 ### Calling Processes/Actions